jackmazac/LLM_CPSC_298/assignments/autogen-dev-framework/README.md

 # AutoGen Development Framework

 A streamlined development framework using Microsoft's AutoGen library for automated software development.
-This framework integrates specialized AI agents for coding, testing, debugging, and performance monitoring.
+This framework integrates specialized AI agents for coding, testing, debugging, and code review.

 ## Features